 The convenors will form the Implementation Committee.
-They are the Vice-Rector: Academic, Vice-Rector: Research; Vice-Rector: Institutional Change, Strategic Partnerships and Societal Impact; Vice-Rector: Operations; Executive Director: Student Affairs; Vice-Rector: Operations; Registrar; the Qwaqwa Campus Principal, and the Principal of South Campus.
-It will be chaired by the Rector and Vice-Chancellor, deputised by the Vice-Rector: Institutional Change, Strategic Partnerships and Societal Impact and the Vice-Rector: Director: Institutional Change, Strategic Partnerships and Societal Impact and the Vice-Rector: Operation.
-This committee will meet quarterly.
+They are the Vice-Rector: Academic, Vice-Rector: Research; Vice-Rector: Institutional Change and Student Affairs; Vice-Rector: Operations; Director: IRSJ; Dean: Student Affairs; Vice-Rector: Operations; Registrar: Governance and Policy; Registrar: Systems and Administration; the Qwaqwa Campus Principal, and the Principal of South Campus.
+It will be chaired by the Vice-Rector: Institutional Change and Student Affairs and deputised by the Vice-Rector: Operations.
+This committee will meet monthly.